Edna Christofferson

-Edna Emma Bissner Christofferson was an American aviator, markswoman, and X-ray technician.
+Edna Emma Bissner Christofferson was an American aviator, markswoman, and radiographer.
 She was the wife of pioneering aviator Silas Christofferson.

 Early life

 Edna Christofferson was the daughter of Martin and Mary Elizabeth Bissner, immigrants from Alsace-Lorraine.
 Upon arriving in the United States, they settled in Pipestone County, Minnesota, where Edna was born in 1886.
 She had three siblings who died in childhood: Bertha, Edward, and Jack.
 Two brothers, William and Harry, survived.
 When Edna was five years old, her family moved to Vancouver, Washington.
 She attended school at the House of Providence and was interested in becoming a nurse.